New Zealand's Ardern and Collins make final pleas to voters before election

 If Labour wins outright, it will be the first party to govern alone since New Zealand switched to a mixed member proportional (MMP) system in 1996.

-A coalition of Labour and the Greens would be the first left-leaning government in more than a decade, a scenario that conservative National Party leader Judith Collins has warned would mean more taxes and a business-unfriendly environment.
+A coalition of Labour and the Greens would be the first left-leaning government in decades, a scenario that conservative National Party leader Judith Collins has warned would mean more taxes and an environment hostile to business.

 Collins, 61, argues that she is best placed tackle the post-pandemic financial challenges.

-Both leaders organised walkabouts across the country on Friday to woo a undecided voter bloc of around 14%.
+Both leaders organised walkabouts on Friday to woo a undecided voter bloc of about 14%.

-While life is back to normal within New Zealand, the country’s borders are still shut, its key tourism sector is bleeding, and economists are predicting a lasting recession.
+While life is back to normal in New Zealand, its borders are still shut, its tourism sector is bleeding, and economists are predicting a lasting recession.

 The economy shrank 12.2% in the second quarter to its worst level since the Great Depression, and debt is expected to peak at 56%.

-Ardern has pledged to increase taxes for top earners, while Collins has promised short-term tax cuts, but they have otherwise revealed few major differences on policy.
+Ardern has pledged to increase taxes for top earners, while Collins has promised short-term tax cuts, but they have otherwise shown few major differences on policy.

 “The relative lack of policy differences mean that much of the debate has been about competence - which party and which leader can be trusted to ‘get the job done’,” said Geoffrey Miller, analyst at political website Democracy Project.

-Ardern has been fighting off criticisms that her government has failed on a promise to be transformational, despite a glowing global profile and popularity at home for her empathetic leadership during crises including the Christchurch mosque shootings and the White Island volcano explosion.
+Ardern has been fighting off criticism her government has failed on a promise to be transformational, despite a glowing global profile and popularity at home for her empathetic leadership during crises including the Christchurch mosque shootings and the White Island volcano explosion.

+Still, there has been criticism of her economic policies and a looming summer season with no international tourists will be a major test.

+“She won’t be able to ride this wave of personal popularity forever,” said Miller.
+“New Zealand has done well with management of COVID-19 but Chapter 2 of the story starts from Sunday.”

-About 1.5 million of 3.5 million registered voters have already cast their ballot.
-Polling closes at 1900 New Zealand time (0600 GMT) on Saturday, with a provisional result likely the same night.
+About 1.5 million of 3.5 million registered voters have already cast ballots.
+Polling closes at 7 p.m.
+(600 GMT) on Saturday, with a provisional result likely that night.

 New Zealanders will vote simultaneously on referenda to legalise recreational cannabis and euthanasia.
 A vote in favour of the former would make New Zealand only the third country in the world to do so after Uruguay and Canada.